AMDIvailo/IvailoOS/readme.txt

-This is a c++ project created by 13 year :D
+This is a c++ project created by 13 year old :D
 Just for having fun.
 This is not operaing system, but something like terminal!